On the Difficulty of Selecting Few-Shot Examples for Effective LLM-based Vulnerability Detection: Two Algorithms: LFM and LFNN

 \subsection{Learn-from-Mistakes (LFM)}

 \SetKwInput{KwInput}{Input} \SetKwInput{KwOutput}{Output} \SetKwRepeat{Do}{do}{while} \SetKwIF{If}{ElseIf}{Else}{if}{then}{else if}{else}{}

 Algorithm~\ref{alg:learn_from_mistake} chooses few-shot examples based on the intuition that the correctness of the LLM response on an example is informative about its usefulness as a few-shot example.
 The algorithm makes a linear scan over a labeled dataset---for each sample in the dataset, it queries an LLM asking it to predict if the sample program has a vulnerability or not.
 This information is used to construct a few-shot set from this dataset (which we refer to as the \emph{training} dataset).
 In its default version, the algorithm, which we call \textbf{Learn-from-Mistakes} (LFM), operates under the assumption that the examples on which the LLM makes mistakes are more informative than random examples and should be added to the few-shot set.
 It iteratively updates the few-shot set based on incorrect predictions.
 However, the algorithm can be configured to run under various other settings that we describe next.
+Although some variants may also select correct or gray examples, we hold onto the name Learn-from-Mistakes because the selection process is defined through mistake-based scanning.
+Mistakes serve as the primary signal for identifying informative examples.

 The primary inputs to the algorithm are the LLM $f_{VD}$, a labeled dataset $D$ with $m$ pairs of programs and their corresponding yes/no label indicating the presence or absence of a vulnerability, an initial set $\mathcal{S}_{init}$ of few-shot examples, and the desired number of examples $n$ in the few-shot set returned by the algorithm.
 Note that the set $\mathcal{S}_{init}$ can be empty.
 The remaining inputs to the algorithm are used to configure it.
 The boolean input $st$, which stands for \emph{stacked}, indicates whether the context used while querying the LLM during a run of the LFM algorithm should be iteratively refined or not.
 The input $k$ dictates the number of linear scans over the dataset.
 Multiple scans help deal with the non-determinism of LLM responses.
 Finally, the input $opt$ controls if the examples that are added to the few-shot set are the ones where the model makes a mistake or the ones where it is correct.